DevdudeX/LMD-Photo-Mode-Mod/README.md

-# Alternative Camera for Lonely Mountains: Downhill
+# Photo Mode for Lonely Mountains: Downhill
 A MelonLoader mod that lets you pause time and fly around to position the camera freely, perfect for taking screenshots!